MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_12_ManageAzureADSmartLockoutValues.md

     ![Screen image displaying the Authentication methods blade and the highlighted selections to browse to Password authentication](./media/lp2-mod3-browse-to-password-protection.png)

+# RobertS -- This lab worked without issue.
+I know it was a carry over lab without any real change.
+I was curious if you see value in actually having someone test the lock-out.
+Too many wrong passwords or something.
+So we show it works.
+Or is just enabling it enough?

 6. In the Password protection settings, in the **Lockout duration in seconds** box, set the value to **120**.

 7. Next to **Mode**, select **Enforced**.